daniache/Task-system-app/README.md

 # TASK MANAGEMENT SYSTEM

 A web-based application that allows users to create, view, update, and delete tasks.
-Designed with productivity and clarity in mind, it helps users manage workloads efficiently using a clean, GOV.UK-inspired interface.
+Designed with productivity and clarity in mind, it helps users manage workloads efficiently using a clean interface.

  ### 🌐 TECHNOLOGIES USED